spryker/spryker-docs/docs/scos/user/features/202204.0/shared-carts-feature-overview.md

 {% info_block errorBox "Important!" %}

-If the shared cart has been dismissed individually by the user, this user will not be able to see it in case this cart is shared next time.
+If the shared cart has been dismissed individually by the user, this user can't see it if this cart is shared next time.

 {% endinfo_block %}